eth-cscs/SDSC-user-onboarding/sarus/Readme.md

 ```
 python -m debugpy --listen 5678 --wait-for-client ...
 ```
-and then SSH into the node and attach VScode locally to that port.
+and then SSH into the compute node with VScode and attach it locally to that port.